How to find out if someone has life insurance

 5. Contact the life insurance company

-If you know which life insurance company issued the policy, contact it directly.
+If you know which life insurance company issued the policy, you can contact it directly.

 Other ways to search for a life insurance policy

-If you’re unsure whether your loved one had an existing life insurance policy, there are a few places you can look for confirmation:
+If you’re still unsure whether your loved one had an existing life insurance policy, there are a few other places you can look for confirmation.

 • Bank records: It’s likely the deceased was still paying for their policy before they died, in which case you might find withdrawals for premiums in their financial statements.

 • Employer: If the deceased was employed when they died, they might have had subsidized group life insurance.
-Their former employer should be able to help.
+Their former employer should be able to help direct you to the policy information if this is the case.

-• Financial advisor or lawyer: Your loved one may have met with a professional to create a will or make other end-of-life plans.
+• Lawyer: Your loved one may have met with a professional to create a will or make other end-of-life plans.
 They should be aware of any existing coverage.

 • Member organizations: If your loved one was part of a union, veterans group, or other organization, they may have gotten life insurance through the organization.